bolkedebruin/msgraphfs/README.md

 In the response, you will find the `id` of the site.

-Now your can get the drive id of the drive you want to access.
-To do this, you can make a GET request to the following url:
+Now, you can get your drive id by making a `GET` request to the following url:

 ```bash
   https://graph.microsoft.com/v1.0/sites/{site_id}/drives/